nc-verity-gregory/data_combiner/README.md

 Any issues please make a branch and submit a pull request for changes.

-The whole app is hosted temporarily at
+The whole app is hosted temporarily [here](https://6717f2e250aba38defec9279--shimmering-babka-6aac32.netlify.app/)

+## What's next

+Plans to make the form even more flexible, currently only supports a two group combination.